 611: Inclement Weather

 In view of the fact that many services provided by the University are required seven days a week on a twenty-four hour basis, the University will make every effort to remain open at all times.
 Certain employees are designated as “emergency employees” for making possible that 24-hour operation.
 Regardless of weather or other conditions, these employees must report to work as scheduled.
 In addition, employees who have responsibilities pursuant to an instructional continuity plan must fulfill those responsibilities in accordance with the plan regardless of weather-related conditions.
-When conditions dictate, the University may modify the normal work schedule of employees not designated as emergency employees by permitting early departures from work, by excusing late arrivals to work, by permitting the discretionary use of paid leave, or by closing a part of the University.
+When conditions dictate, the University may modify the normal work schedule of employees not designated as emergency employees by allowing remote work, authorizing early departures from work, excusing late arrivals to work, permitting the discretionary use of paid leave, or closing a part of the University.

-The University recognizes that transportation problems can result from severe weather and other conditions and will modify normal work schedules of employees not designated “emergency employees ” as appropriate.
-Georgetown will use the federal government’s decision as a general guideline when considering whether to open or close all or part of the University during snow and ice storms.
+The University recognizes that transportation problems can result from severe weather and other conditions and will modify normal work schedules of employees not designated “emergency employees” as appropriate.
+Georgetown will use the federal government’s decision as a general guideline when considering whether to open or close all or part of the University during severe weather.
 A decision may vary between campuses and will depend on the University’s ability to provide for the on-campus safety of students, faculty, and staff, and on the ability to maintain adequate heat in University buildings.
-In addition, there can be specific instances where the D.C. government or Pepco, for example, requests that all businesses in the District delay opening or close early to conserve power or to respond to another community emergency.
+In addition, there can be specific instances where the D.C. government or local utility companies may request that all businesses in the District delay opening or close early to conserve power or to respond to another community emergency.

 Procedures